If you want to apply to Harvard, the deadline for Fall 2023 admissions is January 1 and the fee for the application is $75.

 How hard is it to get into Harvard?
 Harvard is a selective institution.
 The Harvard acceptance rate is 5%.
 This means that the institution accepts 5 out of every 100 applicants.

 First-Year Applications are Due

-The deadline for Fall first-year applications to Harvard University is Dec 31, 2019.
-There are 0 days left to apply.
+The deadline for Fall first-year applications to Harvard is Jan 1.

-The deadline for Fall transfer applications is unknown.
-There are 0 days left to apply.
+The deadline for Fall transfer applications to Harvard is Mar 1.

 Check the school website for more information about deadlines for specific programs or special admissions programs